-Becoming A Parent?
-Here's How To Get Your Head Around Everything!
+Becoming A Parent For The First Time?
+How To Get Your Head Around Everything (And Become The Best Possible Guardian)

 Not everything in this life is figured out yet.
 We have absolutely no idea why we’re actually here on this planet, but we just kind of guess and get on with things to the best of our ability.
 We also do things that are quite weird but make us feel good, so we don’t tend to question the rationality of them!
 Regarding our purpose of this planet, one thing is for sure, though, and it’s that we have to pass on our genes and raise the next generation over and over again.
 We need to continue to focus on the next generation and continue this species on as it makes more and more discoveries and advancements.
 That’s it – that’s literally the one thing we know we must do: continue creating more humans and nurturing them!